 Now it looks like Discord is next.

 Released in May 2015 through Hammer & Chisel, Inc. (now Discord Inc.), Discord became the widest used gaming communications platform in recent years.
-Due to the void left by the absence of such platforms as Xfire and the limited scope of the likes of Steam, Epic Games, and GOG Galaxy, Discord provided effective VoIP communications and social media community features.
+Due to the limited scope of the likes of Steam, Epic Games, and GOG Galaxy, Discord provided effective VoIP communications and social media community features.

 Discord communities (organized and separated as servers) were generally utilized for consistent communication among users with similar interests.
 Users could create these servers freely, providing management and organization tools such as public and private visibilities, channel categories, and notifications.
 Recording messages, video chats, gifs, and other widgets became available, giving users a lot of options.
 Discord also featured easy access and integration to other social media platforms popularly used, such as Facebook, Twitter, Instagram, YouTube.
 Twitch, Reddit, and Spotify.